+39 055 275 5662info@agriculturalheritage.com

 b – Planning and management of rural areas, forest management (3 CFU, 18 hours)

-c – Mapping of agroforestry systems (6 CFU, 36 hours)
+c – Features and identification of GIAHS sites (6 CFU, 36 hours)

 7 – LABORATORY 2.
 AGRICULTURAL HERITAGE (6 CREDITS, 36 HOURS)